tecnico-sec/Virtual-Networking/README.md

 $ sudo ip route add default via 192.168.1.254    # on VM3
 ```

-Can you now ping VM3 from VM1?
+- Can you now ping VM3 from VM1?
 Why?
-And ping VM1 from VM3?
+- And can you ping VM1 from VM3?
 Why?

 ### 2.4 Configure NAT (Network Address Translation)

 Try to ping google.com from the 3 machines?
 Why can't you do it from VM1 nor VM3?

 The issue is that VM2 is acting as the gateway to the internet for both VM1 and VM3 but is not NATing the packets.
 If you run